 Be Scalable – The reach of Merchandising Technology and supporting metrics is extensive for a discipline that is truly in its infancy.
 The opportunities will only expand as digital platforms and audience engagement tools become more cost effective and pervasive.
 It is imperative to choose a tech provider that will continue to invest in the platform and will push the boundaries of what the technology can do for marketers.

-So, to answer the question - Are customers receiving your message?
+Ask the right questions – Are customers receiving your message?
 Are your campaigns engaging?
 Did customers react as planned?
 Is there an ROI on the campaign?